• Skip to primary navigation

 Instructions

-• Steam the broccoli florets until tender-crisp, about 4 minutes.
+• Steam the broccoli florets until tender-crisp, for about 4 minutes.

-• Meanwhile, add the cream, Dijon mustard, garlic powder and cayenne to a small saucepan.
-Whisk to combine.
+• Meanwhile, add the cream, Dijon mustard, garlic powder, and cayenne to a small saucepan and whisk to combine.

 • Heat the cream mixture over medium heat.
 When the cream starts to bubble around the edges, lower the heat to low.

-• Stir in the shredded cheddar, ⅓ at a time, slowly and patiently stirring it in with a rubber spatula until it is completely melted.
-Don't stir vigorously or the sauce will become stringy.
+• Stir in the shredded cheddar, ⅓ at a time, slowly and patiently with a rubber spatula until it is completely melted.
+Don't stir vigorously, or the sauce will become stringy.
 Turn the heat off as soon as it's all melted.

-• Pour the cheese sauce over the steamed broccoli and serve.
+• Pour the cheese sauce on the steamed broccoli and serve.

 Notes

-1. Using store-bought pre-shredded cheese seems to help with the sauce's texture.
-I suspect that the small amount of anti-caking agent typically added to shredded cheese (powdered cellulose in the Whole Foods brand) helps the sauce thicken.
+• Using store-bought pre-shredded cheese helps with the sauce's texture.
+The small amount of anti-caking agent typically added to shredded cheese (cornstarch or powdered cellulose) helps thicken the sauce.

-2. If you're shredding your own cheese and you feel that the sauce is too thin, simply stir in a bit more cheese - try ¼ cup more.
-You can also mix 1 teaspoon cornstarch with 1 teaspoon of cold water and stir that into the sauce.
-This will add a tiny amount of carbs - 2 grams for the entire recipe.
+• If you're shredding your own cheese and feel that the sauce is too thin, stir in a bit more cheese - start with ¼ cup.
+You can also mix 1 teaspoon of cornstarch with 1 teaspoon of cold water and stir that into the sauce.
+This will add a tiny amount of carbs - about 2 grams for the entire recipe.

-3. Heat the sauce over low heat and stir the cheese in slowly and gently to prevent the cheese from becoming stringy.
+• Heat the sauce over low heat and add the cheese slowly and gently to prevent it from becoming stringy.

 Nutrition per Serving